sensegrouppro/Security-System/README.md

 Any issue found during testing gets fixed before the job is considered complete.
 This step is non-negotiable.

----

 ## Step 9: Staff Training and System Handover

-[Add image: A Sense Group technician walking a business owner through the NVR interface on a monitor, pointing at the camera grid display]

 A security system is only as useful as the people operating it.
 Before we leave, we train you and your designated staff on how to use the system.